bryango/cheznix/doc/clan.md

   nixos-rebuild build --build-host $BUILD_SERVER --target-host root@$TARGET:$PORT --flake .#$TARGET --use-substitutes
   ```
   One can also use `nix copy` with related flags.

+- In later updates one can simply call `clan machines update $TARGET --upload-inputs`.
+  When there is signature issues try `nix copy --to ssh-ng://... --no-check-sigs`.
+  Also mix in `--substitute-on-destination`.
+  Also probably login as root in the remote target: `ssh-ng://root@...`.

+- When run on hostA
+    nix copy --from ssh://hostB --to ssh-ng://hostC /nix/store/xxx-path
+  the data goes from B to A to C, so A is used as a relay.
+This may be suboptimal.
+  So one should probably ssh into hostB and run the copy there directly.

+- Edit secrets: clan vars generate $TARGET --regenerate --generator $SERVICE
 ## Introduction

 Clan integrates all the state of the arts solutions to provision and manage servers